xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 - Transforming / preprocessing data (often CPU-bound).
 - Feeding the data into GPUs for training or inference.

-Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large datasets.
+Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large datasets (profiles discussed below).

 In this hackathon, we tried looking at different ways of reducing this bottleneck.